 Yet the effect of this policy, as the provost admitted, has been to drive underage drinking off campus into student apartments near the college.
-There, campus police have no jurisdiction, and the municipal authorities have little interest in catching students with a bottle of beer—unless those students’ behavior disturbs the peace.
+There, campus police have no jurisdiction.
+And, the municipal authorities have little interest in catching students with a bottle of beer—unless those students’ behavior disturbs the peace.
 And some may argue (as have the members of the Amethyst Initiative), draconian alcohol policies that tolerate no underage drinking are actually contributing to antisocial and dangerous behaviors among their students.

 So which sort of approach is best?
 I certainly have my own views, but students and parents have to consider which kind of approach they think best.

 It’s important to note, however, that just because a campus is “dry” (no alcohol of any sort is allowed on campus, even for students of legal age) as a matter of policy does not mean it is dry in actual fact.
-I recently visited a buttoned-down Baptist university with a dry campus where the tour guide confided in me that his fraternity was on probation because of repeated violations of the alcohol policy (this campus, apparently has a strong policy that is weakly enforced).
+I recently visited a buttoned-down Baptist university with a dry campus.
+The tour guide confided in me that his fraternity was on probation because of repeated violations of the alcohol policy (this campus, apparently has a strong policy that is weakly enforced).